 Wind energy resources, site analysis, wind energy conversion systems, onshore and offshore wind park design.
-Besides the main topics of solar and wind energy conversion systems, the lecture addresses geo- thermal power systems, hydro and tidal power systems as well as biomass power systems.
-The role of energy storage in renewable energy systems: Possible options and solutions: From pumped hydro storage up to power-to-gas technology.Future outlook on renewable energy: Potentials and limitations, drivers and future challenges, pol- icy and planning - Simulation of renewable energy systems - Economics of renewable energy systems 3 Learning Outcome / Competencies to understand: The students understand the physical calculation and simulation methods of solar radiation.
+Besides the main topics of solar and wind energy conversion systems, the lecture addresses geothermal power systems, hydro and tidal power systems as well as biomass power systems.
+The role of energy storage in renewable energy systems: Possible options and solutions: From pumped hydro storage up to power-to-gas technology.
+Future outlook on renewable energy: Potentials and limitations, drivers and future challenges, policy and planning Simulation of renewable energy systems Economics of renewable energy systems 3 Learning Outcome / Competencies to understand: The students understand the physical calculation and simulation methods of solar radiation.
 Further- more, they understand the structure, the technology and the behavior of the treated regenerative power generation plants and of steam power plants. to apply: The students apply calculation and simulation methods for the design of regenerative energy generation plants and steam power plants and can thus determine, for example, the energy yield. to transfer: Application to new regenerative energy systems by calculation and simulation methods.
 In addition, stu- dents are qualified in planning and designing complex systems of different renewable energy systems.
-4 Course Organization and Structure 4 - 4 lecture (V) 4 lecture (V) Lecture (V) Credits and Workload 5 CP / 150 hours in total, including 56 hours classroom teaching.
-5 lecture (V) Credits and Workload 5 CP / 150 hours in total, including 56 hours classroom teaching.
-4 SWS V 5 Lecture (V) Credits and Workload 5 CP / 150 hours in total, including 56 hours classroom teaching.
-4 SWS V Examination Modalities 5 Lecture (V) Credits and Workload 5 CP / 150 hours in total, including 56 hours classroom teaching.
-4 SWS V Examination Modalities Examination Prerequisites: None Examination Type: Written exam covering the complete content of the module at the end of the semes- 5 lecture (V) Credits and Workload 5 CP / 150 hours in total, including 56 hours classroom teaching.
-4 SWS V Examination Modalities Examination Prerequisites: None Examination Type: Written exam covering the complete content of the module at the end of the semester.
+4 Course Organization and Structure lecture (V) 5 Credits and Workload 5 Credits and Workload 5 CP / 150 hours in total, including 56 hours classroom teaching.
+4 SWS V 5 5 CP / 150 hours in total, including 56 hours classroom teaching.
+5 CP / 150 hours in total, including 56 hours classroom teaching.
+4 SWS V 5 CP / 150 hours in total, including 56 hours classroom teaching.
+4 SWS V Examination Modalities 5 CP / 150 hours in total, including 56 hours classroom teaching.
+4 SWS V Examination Modalities Examination Prerequisites: None Examination Type: Written exam covering the complete content of the module at the end of the semes- S CP / 150 hours in total, including 56 hours classroom teaching.
+4 SWS V Examination Modalities Examination Prerequisites: None Examination Type: Written exam covering the complete content of the module at the end of the semes- ter.
 A make-up exam will be offered during the following semester.
-6 Lecture (V) Credits and Workload 5 CP / 150 hours in total, including 56 hours classroom teaching.
+6 5 CP / 150 hours in total, including 56 hours classroom teaching.
 4 SWS V Examination Modalities Examination Prerequisites: None Examination Type: Written exam covering the complete content of the module at the end of the semester.
 A make-up exam will be offered during the following semester.
-Examination Duration: 90 minutes 6 Lecture (V) Credits and Workload 5 CP / 150 hours in total, including 56 hours classroom teaching.
-4 SWS V Examination Modalities Examination Prerequisites: None Examination Type: Written exam covering the complete content of the module at the end of the semester.
+Examination Duration: 90 minutes 6 S CP / 150 hours in total, including 56 hours classroom teaching.
+4 SWS V Examination Modalities Examination Prerequisites: None Examination Type: Written exam covering the complete content of the module at the end of the semes- ter.
 A make-up exam will be offered during the following semester.
-Examination Duration: 90 minutes Necessary Prerequisites:
+Examination Duration: 90 minutes Necessary Prerequisites

-9 Duration and Frequency of Course Once a year (see Anl.
-1 BBPO) 10 Applicability /Utilization This module is applicable for the major Power Engineering.
+9 Duration and Frequency of Course This module takes one semester and is offered once a year (see appendix 1 BBPO).
+10 Applicability /Utilization This module is applicable for the major Power Engineering.
 11 Literature The following literature material will be provided: - Volker Quaschning: Under-standing Renewable Energy Systems - Kaltschmitt Martin: Renewable Energy Systems Further literature recommendations will be provided during the lecture.